Botox vs Dysport: Which is better?

 So there you have it!
 Hopefully this explanation has helped to clarify some of the similarities and differences between Botox and Dysport.

 If you have any questions or would like to book a consultation or treatment with one of our providers, please give us a call.
+Feel free to connect with Nuveau Plastic Surgery for Dysport and the best Botox treatment in Houston, TX.

 Stay smooth, my friends!